-- the children born in Portuguese territory of a Portuguese mother or father: - the children of a Portuguese mother or father born abroad if the Portuguese parent is there serving the Portuguese State; - the children of a Portuguese mother or father born abroad if they have their birth registered at the Portuguese civil registry or if they declare that they want to be Portuguese;
+- children born in Portuguese territory of a Portuguese mother or father; - children of a Portuguese mother or father born abroad if the Portuguese parent is there serving the Portuguese State; - children of a Portuguese mother or father born abroad if they have their birth registered at the Portuguese civil registry or if they declare that they want to be Portuguese; - 4. persons born abroad with at least one ascendant of Portuguese nationality of the second degree in the straight line who has not lost that nationality, if they declare that they want to be Portuguese, have ties of effective connection to the national community (the verification of the existence of bonds of effective connection with the national community implies the recognition by the Government of the relevance of such ties, namely by having sufficient knowledge of the Portuguese language and by the existence of regular contacts with the Portuguese territory, and depends on non-conviction, with finality of the sentence, for the practice of a crime punishable by a maximum prison sentence of three years or more, according to Portuguese law) and, if such conditions are met, register birth in the Portuguese civil registry; - 5. persons born in Portuguese territory with foreign parents if at least one of the parents was also born in Portugal and resides here, even if not legally resident, at the time of birth; - 6. persons born in Portuguese territory with foreign parents who are not serving their respective State, if they declare that they want to be Portuguese and provided that one of the parents has legally resided in Portugal for at least five years at the time of birth; - persons born in Portuguese territory and with no other nationality;

-- those born in another country of a Portuguese parent or grandparent, with sufficient knowledge of the Portuguese language and with an effective connection to the national community: - 5. the persons born in Portuguese territory to foreign parents if at least one of the parents was also born in Portugal and resides here, even if not legally resident, at the time of birth; - 6. the persons born in Portuguese territory to foreign parents who are not serving their respective State, if they declare that they want to be Portuguese and provided that one of the parents has legally resided in Portugal for at least five years at the time of birth; - the persons born in Portuguese territory and with no other nationality; - 8. descendants of Sephardic Jews, through the evidence of belonging to a tradition of Sephardic community of Portuguese origin, based on objective requirements proven an effective connection to the national community; - those married to a Portuguese citizen for more than three years (under the Civil Code, marriage in Portugal is catholic or civil) or by a foreigner who lives in a civil union with a Portuguese citizen for more than three years; - 10. the children fully adopted by a Portuguese citizen with an effective connection to the national community; and - foreign nationals legally resident in Portuguese territory for a minimum of six consecutive years with sufficient knowledge of Portuguese.
+- descendants of Sephardic Jews who, through the evidence of belonging to a tradition of Sephardic community of Portuguese origin, based on objective requirements have proven an effective connection to the national community; - those married to a Portuguese citizen for more than three years (under the Civil Code, marriage in Portugal is catholic or civil) or by a foreigner who lives in a civil union with a Portuguese citizen for more than three years; - 10. children fully adopted by a Portuguese citizen with an effective connection to the national community; and - foreign nationals who meet certain legal criteria such as being legally resident in Portuguese territory for a minimum of six consecutive years and having sufficient knowledge of Portuguese language.